 Go for a walk

 Getting some fresh air is one of my favourite ways to really clear my head and chill out!
-It doesn’t have to be far to be effective, just a 20 minute walk will do the trick!
-Plus, you could end up with some great new blog photos.
+Nature is scientifically proved to be good for your health.
+It doesn’t have to be far to be effective, just a 20-minute walk will do the trick!
+Plus, if you’re into photography, you could end up with some great new blog photos.

 Read a book

 Admittedly I’m not much of a fiction reader, but I do love reading beauty and lifestyle books.
-It’s a nice way to zone out for a little while and a book is the perfect way to do that!
+It’s a nice way to zone out for a little while and a book is a great way to do that!

 Eat a dessert

 A personal favourite of mine (obviously).
 I’m a huge fan of soul food.
-I do try to eat well generally – I’m a vegetarian and I am slowly phasing out dairy too, but sometimes I do love to treat myself to a huge fat dessert.
+I do try to eat well generally – I’m a vegan so I do naturally eat fairly healthily, but sometimes I do love to treat myself to a huge fat dessert.

-What are your favourite self care tips?
+What are your best tips to practice self-care?
 I’d love to read about them in the comments!